VirittamoHelsinki/virittamo-website/README.md

 - **Lint-staged** is a tool that runs linters on git-staged files.
 It is configured in package.json under the lint-staged property, which lists the file types to be checked, and the commands to run on each file.
 In this case, the commands are to run Prettier, Jest, and Eslint on the changed files.

-- **Jest** is a testing framework for JavaScript that is used to run automated tests.
-Jest is set up to run tests on changed files only, to save time on each commit.
+- **Vitest** is a testing framework for JavaScript that is used to run automated tests.
+Vitest is set up to run tests on changed files only, to save time on each commit.

 - **Eslint** is a linter for JavaScript and is used to enforce code quality and consistency.
 Eslint is set up to fix any issues that it can automatically fix, such as code formatting.